Louis-P35/Quaternion-based_quadcopter-flight-controller/README.md

 - **Quaternion Calculations**: To avoid gimbal lock and enable efficient spherical rotation interpolation
 - **PID Controllers**: For various flight modes including stabilized, acrobatic, and GPS position mode

+## Quaternions

+Quaternions avoid singularities (like gimbal lock) that can occur with Euler angles, making them a robust choice for representing 3D rotations, especially in drones that can maneuver aggressively.

 ## AHRS (Attitude and Heading Reference System)

 The AHRS fuses data from the accelerometer, gyroscope, and magnetometer using an Extended Kalman Filter to estimate the attitude of the quadcopter.